grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "That's unfortunate, but fucking unavoidable since we're heading for the mainland port of Stilt City," said Percy.

-"...The locals do not call it that."
-Put in Hemi.
+"...The locals do not call it that," put in Hemi.

 [//]: # (Stilt City is a white-people name for a city with a large indigenous population.
 The moniker fits so well that no matter what effort the natives of the city put in to have their city addressed by its actual name, the rest of the world can't help but know it by anything other than Stilt City.
 This, of course, leaves the city vague and unspecified as a city in the real world in this story.
 It also has a pleasant dream-like quality.)

 Percy waved him off.
-"We estimate it will take three or four days and nights to fuckin' get there.
+"We estimate it will take three or four days and nights to get there.
 That's running slow and deep during the day, and fast on the surface at night with all things fuckin' nominal."

+[//]: # (What does nominal mean?
+Who knows.
+Could mean anything really.
+Look it up.)

-"And what's the fuckin' plan for the _Gnat_?"
+"And what's the plan for the _Gnat_?"
 Shakes asked.

 "Generally, we'll have you run on the surface during the day.
-You can shut down the diesel maybe once a fuckin' hour or so, and we'll check in on ship-to-ship."
+You can shut down the diesel maybe once an hour or so, and we'll check in on ship-to-ship."

-"That will also give us a chance to listen for any contacts without being swamped out by the noise of your boat."
-Added Hemi.
+"That will also give us a chance to listen for any contacts without being swamped out by the noise of your boat," added Hemi.

 "At night, the _Gnat_ is less useful as a decoy, since the _Prospect_ will be on the surface anyway.
-I think then you can mate up the _Gnat_ and get some sleep and a meal aboard the _Prospect_ -- at least for a few fucking hours each night."
+I think then you can mate up the _Gnat_ and get some sleep and a meal aboard the _Prospect_ -- at least for a few hours each night."

 Shakes grinned at the thought of hot meals.
 "What happens if someone comes the fuck up on us in the night?"

 "Well, we'll emergency dive to periscope depth, drag you out of your bunk and throw you into your boat, and make sure the _Gnat_ is off before we do a further evasive deep dive.
-I hate the fucking delay getting the _Gnat_ disconnected will cause, but I'd hate to deprive you of your fuckin' precious hot meals."
+I hate the delay getting the _Gnat_ disconnected will cause, but I'd hate to deprive you of your fuckin' precious hot meals."

 Shakes grinned.
 "No fucking doubt!
-Just don't fucking forget that if you dive too deep with the _Gnat_ attached, I'll have a bunch of wet scrap metal instead of a boat hanging off the bottom of this rusting fat cigar."
+Just don't forget that if you dive too deep with the _Gnat_ attached, I'll have a bunch of wet scrap metal instead of a boat hanging off the bottom of this rusting fat cigar."
 He scribbled a few notes.
-"What about sub with the ram and those fuckin' guys who were after you?
-What if they are still fucking following you?"
+"What about the _Grackle_ and those fuckin' guys who were after you?
+What if they are still following you?"

 "I figure since we're well into another Authority's territory now, it's unlikely they are still coming after us.
 It's one thing to raid a depot just on the other side an Authority line.
-It's another to pursue an unarmed cargo sub across the middle of another fuckin' Authority's area of control.
+It's another to pursue an unarmed cargo sub across the middle of another Authority's area of control.
 Having said that, did you get any sense while you were at the depot that they knew our destination?"

-"I have no fucking idea," said Shakes.
-"It entirely depends on who the fuck they talked to while they were up on the exchange level.
+"I have no idea," said Shakes.
+"It entirely depends on who they talked to while they were up on the exchange level.
 I didn't get to observe any of that."

 Percy nodded.

-"What about Herschel?"
-Asked Hemi.
+"What about Herschel?" asked Hemi.
 "When will he be ready to come aboard the _Prospect_?
 The _Gnat_ could potentially be a long way off pretty quickly if we get into this situation where you are leading a contact away from the _Prospect's_ location.
 It would be nice to have Herschel ready to go find you, if that happens."

 "Is that what you are really thinking Hemi?"
 Percy asked with a grin.
 "Or are you just looking forward to having a fuckin' fluffy new crew member to take care of?"

 "I'm hoping Herschel is acclimated to the _Gnat_ in another day or two.
 Then we can move him aboard the _Prospect_," said Shakes.

 "Alright," said Percy, "bring the fucking pigeon over whenever you are ready Captain Shakes.
-Right now let's get the fuckin' _Gnat_ running up on the surface, and get the _Prospect_ further down.
-I don't like being this fucking shallow during the day."
+Right now let's get the _Gnat_ running up on the surface, and get the _Prospect_ further down.
+I don't like being this shallow during the day."

 With a fake salute, Shakes went rearward toward the galley to take a refill of coffee with him, and then climbed downward to the deepest part of the _Prospect_, and then even lower to get back aboard the _Gnat_.

 With the _Gnat_ off and surfaced, the _Prospect_ dove down to 100 meters where Percy was more comfortable with a heavier cover of ocean above her.

+[//]: # (----- invisible character break)

 [//]: # (### Uneventful run through the day and the night)
+[//]: # (----- EDITED TO HERE -----)

 The rest of the day went as planned.
 The _Prospect_ moved slowly and silently through the deep, while the _Gnat_ ran just at the surface with its diesel emitting a long shit-string of exhaust into the clear ocean air.
 Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_.
 At the slower speed, the _Gnat_ was not obtrusively loud, about the same as an average surface cargo ship.
 That was to their benefit because Authority enforcement craft were less likely to purse a target that sounded like a surface cargo ship -- at least during the day -- since anything on the surface was likely to be moving with the full blessing of the Authority.

 Shakes shut down the _Gnat's_ diesel once every hour or so, and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
 A white ball of sun pushed its way slowly across a flat white sky.
 And the two boats droned their way across the curve of the globe.
 The only thing that changed was the sun's slow fall to the horizon.
 Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.
+[//]: # (2k words from last EDIT point)

 [//]: # (night 2, run to Stilt City)
 The dark spread slowly from behind, catching up to and overtaking the _Gnat_.
 When it did, Captain Percy raised the _Prospect_ to the surface and they began their night crew rotations with someone always on the radar and someone always in the lookout ring.
 A filet knife of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.